Footprint Network Blog - Ecological Limits

 The glaring omission on this list is the significance of resource consumption.
 Yet combining the Happiness Index and Ecological Footprint data on one graph reveals interesting patterns.

-Im Energy Lab suchen wir nach den gemeinsamen Eckpunkten und Grundprinzipien der diversen Teilnehmer für eine Energiepolitik der Schweiz nach dem Pariser Klima Abkommen.
+Im Energy Lab suchten wir nach den gemeinsamen Eckpunkten und Grundprinzipien der diversen Teilnehmer für eine Energiepolitik der Schweiz nach dem Pariser Klima Abkommen.

 Energy Lab: Wie werden wir die Schweiz antreiben?